(Diatomaceous earth is also known as DE, diatomite, kieselguhr or kieselgur.)

 The costs of DE depend on the amount needed and on the manufacturer.

-Normally, it is used in animal husbandry.
+Normally, DE products are used in animal husbandry.

 Diatomaceous earth is a suitable agent against mites and other vermin in animal husbandry.